lucasdavid/lucasdavid.github.io/Machine-Learning/_posts/2017-10-28-ml-multilabel.md

 excerpt: Dealing with ML classification problems that deal where samples aren't mutually disjointed.
 first_p: |-
   In classic classification with networks, samples belong to a single class.
-  We usually code this relationship using one-hot encoding: a label $i$ is transformed into a vector $[0, 0, ...
-1.0, ..., 0, 0]$, where the $1$ is at the position $i$ of the vector.
+  We usually code this relationship using one-hot encoding: a label i is transformed into a vector [0, 0, ...
+1, ..., 0, 0], where the number 1 is located in the i-th position in the target vector.
 toc: true
 date: 2017-10-26 21:43:00
 lead_image: /assets/images/posts/ml/multilabel/dataset.png